Estimate Time5 min

 Annuity guarantees are subject to the claims-paying ability of the issuing insurance company.

-1. Fidelity believes essential expenses in retirement should be covered by guaranteed income (Social Security, pension, and annuity cash flows) 2.
-From May 2001 to July 2022, The Fidelity Insurance Network® quotes were used.
-Prior to May 2001, quotes are estimated due to lack of available data.
-Estimate is based on a hypothetical annuity pricing exercise using the 2012 Immediate Annuity Table (backwards adjusted for mortality improvement) and a discount rate derived from the BAA Long-Term Bond yield.
-All quotes are based on a 65-year-old male, life only, immediate fixed income annuity.
-3. Hypothetical pricing and assumptions updated as of April 2023, principal invested in interest-bearing money-market account earning 2% There are many factors to consider that may impact the payout rate offered through an income annuity including age, gender, interest rates, mortality tables, and potential deferral periods.
-This example only considers the impact of a change in interest rates, namely a parallel shift in the yield curve up or down 1%.
+1. Fidelity believes essential expenses in retirement should generally be covered by guaranteed income (Social Security, pension, and annuity cash flows).
+2. Lifetime income annuities can protect against market downturns and longevity risk, but they do not protect against inflation.
+Only Consumer Price Index (CPI)-linked securities, such as TIPS, and Social Security income protect against inflation.
+3. Hypothetical pricing and assumptions were updated as of October 2025.
+Principal ($180,000 in this example) is assumed to be invested in an interest-bearing money-market account earning 4% and is used to cover essential expenses of $1,000 per month during the one-year waiting period.
+There are many factors to consider that may impact the payout rate offered through an income annuity including age, gender, interest rates, mortality tables, and potential deferral periods.
+This example only considers the impact of a change in interest rates, namely a parallel shift in the yield curve up or down by 1%.
+Even with a 4% return on your money market account, spending $1,000 per month from cash savings for a year reduces the premium you can invest.
+This lower purchase amount can offset both the interest earned and the benefit of being a year older, resulting in a smaller income annuity payout despite steady rates and age-related advantages.
 4. Annuities can’t be purchased with appreciated securities in a taxable account.
 Capital gains taxes could be incurred if you need to sell securities in order to invest in an annuity.

 This information is intended to be educational and is not tailored to the investment needs of any specific investor.